Allianzcortex/FBRank/README.md

 #### To Do

-[] when get rank,you could assign the certain rank to get more specific club info [] add color support,top 4/top 6/end 3
+- [] when get rank,you could assign the certain rank to get more specific club info
+- [] add color support,top 4/top 6/end 3
-[] club info
+- [] club info
-[] player info
+- [] player info
+- [] add tox.ini(done) and with coverage report